projectcontour/contour/site/content/guides/grpc.md

 grpcurl -plaintext -authority=my-grpc-service.foo.com <load balancer IP and port if needed> yages.Echo/Ping
 ```

+If implementing a streaming RPC, it is likely you will need to adjust per-route timeouts to ensure streams are kept alive for the appropriate durations needed.
+Relevant timeout fields to adjust include the HTTPProxy `spec.routes[].timeoutPolicy.response` field which defaults to 15s and should be increased as well as the global timeout policy configurations in the Contour configuration file `timeouts.request-timeout` and `timeouts.max-connection-duration`.

 ## Ingress v1 Configuration

 To configure routing for gRPC requests with Ingress v1, you must add an annotation on the upstream Service resource as below.